Rafase282/MyFCCWiki/HTML-&-CSS.md

 This makes for a pink h1 instead of a green one.

 ## Override Styles in Subsequent CSS
-We just proved that our classes will override the body element's CSS.
-So the next logical question is, what can we do to override our pink-text class?

- The answer is yes, if we add a new class that changes the same property, the last one will be the one applied.
+Your classes will override the body's CSS, if we add a new class that changes the same property, the last one will be the one applied.

 ## Override Class Declarations by Styling ID Attributes
-We can use **id** to override  styling too.
+We can use `id` to override  styling too.

 ```
 <style>